Dwayne Haskins remains Washington’s third-string QB, but Ron Rivera hasn’t given up on him

 “So to me, it’s really about developing and growing.
-He’s going to have opportunities, but right now we’ve got Kyle [Allen] as our one, Alex [Smith] as our two and he’s our three.
+He’s going to have opportunities, but right now we’ve got Kyle [Allen] as our one, Alex [Smith] as our two, and he’s our three.
 And we’ll go from there.”

-Rivera added that he doesn’t expect to change the hierarchy of backup quarterbacks “right now,” which leaves unanswered one of the biggest questions about the team’s future: Who is their long-term quarterback?
+Rivera added that he doesn’t expect to change the hierarchy of backup quarterbacks “right now,” which leaves unanswered one of the biggest questions about the team’s future: Who is its long-term quarterback?

-Smith, the veteran acquired with the hope he could stop Washington's years-long quarterback carousel, only recently returned from a gruesome leg injury.
-He’s under contract through the 2022 season, but the structure of his deal gives the team an out after this season — if it even wants out.
+Smith, the veteran acquired with the hope he could stop Washington’s years-long quarterback carousel, only recently returned from a gruesome leg injury.
+He is under contract through the 2022 season, but the structure of his deal gives the team an out after this season — if it even wants out.

-Allen, the third-year undrafted quarterback who played for Rivera and offensive coordinator Scott Turner in Carolina, took over in Week 5 under the auspice that his experience in their scheme would give the team a better chance to win a crucial stretch of games and earn a playoff bid.
+Allen, the third-year undrafted quarterback who played for Rivera and offensive coordinator Scott Turner with the Carolina Panthers, took over in Week 5 under the auspices that his experience in their scheme would give the team a better chance to win a crucial stretch of games and earn a playoff bid.

 But Allen was, to many, viewed as a bridge to the next quarterback in 2021 — be it Smith, Haskins or someone else.

-“The guy has a terrific arm, he’s been a good decision-maker — so far — but the one thing he’s struggled with is protecting the football,” Rivera said of Allen, when asked of his potential to become a long-term starter. “ … It’s the same thing with Dwayne: It’s continued growth.
+“The guy has a terrific arm.
+He’s been a good decision-maker — so far — but the one thing he’s struggled with is protecting the football,” Rivera said of Allen when asked of Allen’s potential to become a long-term starter. “. . .
+It’s the same thing with Dwayne: It’s continued growth.
 Dwayne’s at a little bit of a handicap because he’s only been in the system a year, where Kyle’s been in it for three.”

-Meanwhile, one of Haskins’ college teammates and draft classmate, Terry McLaurin, has exceeded the expectations of most.
-A third-round pick in 2019, McLaurin quickly became the Washington’s top receiver last year and, through 21 career games, already has 101 catches and 1,496 receiving yards.
+Meanwhile, one of Haskins’s college teammates and draft classmates, Terry McLaurin, has exceeded the expectations of most.
+A third-round pick in 2019, McLaurin quickly became Washington’s top receiver last year and, through 21 career games, already has 101 catches and 1,496 receiving yards.

 On Wednesday, he also became a captain.